JodyMurray/my-api/README.md

 ### **In heroku.com**

-* Open your App in Heroku, go to the settings tab and click "Reveal config vars".
+* Open your App in Heroku, go to the settings tab, and click "Reveal config vars".

-* Add a Config Var called DATABASE_URL: The value should be the ElephantSQL database url.
+* Add a Config Var called DATABASE_URL: The value should be the ElephantSQL database URL.

-### **Install and configure extra libraries, connect to your database:**
+### **Install and configure extra libraries and connect to your database:**

 * Install dj_database_url by typing in the command terminal window: